 The bigger the cables and lugs, the bigger the crimping tool should also be used. except electrical cable lug, aluminium lug in aluminium material, some lugs manufacturers also provide electrical product in stainless steel material for connecting terminal.

 Crimping Tool (size: YQK-70, YQK- 120, YQK-240, and YQK- 300)

 A large crimping tool can even accommodate cable and lugs from 6mm² up to 1000 mm².

 Smaller crimping tools have their limitations depending on the range capacities of each crimping tool can cater.

-Some also require one crimp while others need to have a series of three (3) crimps to have the correct compassion (Cold Weld) between the cable wire and the cable lug.
+Some also require one crimp while others need to have a series of three (3) crimps to have the correct compassion (Cold Weld) between the cable wire electrical lug and the cable lug.

-It is important that you also know how many times does your cable lug needs to crimped.
+It is important that you also know how many times does your electrical lug needs to crimped.

 This is an important process that helps avoid overheating on your devices and possible failure.

 The most commonly used tools are in DIFVAN are :

 - YQK-70: Suitable for cable lug size range 4-70MM2